PX4/PX4-user_guide/en/frames_rover/ackermann_rover.md

 The module does not require the Ackermann geometry and will work with any front-steering rover.
 :::

-## Airframe Setup
+## Basic Setup

 This section will go through the most basic setup that is necessary to start using the rover.

 1. To enable the module flash the PX4 rover build onto your flight controller.
+   For this follow the guide to flash custom firmware in [Loading Firmware](../config/firmware.md#installing-px4-main-beta-or-custom-firmware).
+When building for hardware with the make command, replace the `_default` suffix with `_rover`.
    ::: info
-   You can also enable the module in normal builds by adding the following line to your [board configuration](../hardware/porting_guide_config.md) (e.g. for fmu-v6x you might add this line to [`main/boards/px4/fmu-v6x/default.px4board`](https://github.com/PX4/PX4-Autopilot/blob/main/boards/px4/fmu-v6x/default.px4board)):
+   You can also enable the module in default builds by adding the following line to your [board configuration](../hardware/porting_guide_config.md) (e.g. for fmu-v6x you might add this line to [`main/boards/px4/fmu-v6x/default.px4board`](https://github.com/PX4/PX4-Autopilot/blob/main/boards/px4/fmu-v6x/default.px4board)):

    ```sh
    CONFIG_MODULES_ROVER_ACKERMANN=y